tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 While the math above assumes embeddings are perfectly uniform across all dimensions, real-world data is inherently structured.
 Embeddings typically lie on much lower-dimensional manifolds (their *intrinsic dimension* is much smaller than their raw dimension $D$).
 This clustered, non-uniform structure is the saving grace that allows ANN algorithms to successfully partition and navigate the space despite the raw geometric curse.

 **The Hubness Phenomenon**
 Because of that same high-dimensional concentration, embedding spaces also exhibit "Hubness."
-A very small subset of dense vectors (the "hubs") end up appearing as the nearest neighbors for a large fraction of uncorrelated queries [[hubness-radovanovic]](#ref-hubness-radovanovic), which requires careful algorithm tuning to avoid retrieving the same dominant hubs over and over.
+A very small subset of dense vectors (the "hubs") end up appearing as the nearest neighbors for a large fraction of uncorrelated queries <a id="cite-hubness-radovanovic"></a>[[hubness-radovanovic]](#ref-hubness-radovanovic), which requires careful algorithm tuning to avoid retrieving the same dominant hubs over and over.

 ![Curse of Dimensionality Graph](curse_of_dimensionality.png)